Skip advert

 So although it has a finely responsive, torque-heavy, naturally aspirated engine tailor-made for on and just over the limit play, that’s not in the F1’s repertoire.
 But it doesn’t matter.
 The aural richness of this engine and its sparkling delivery, whether it’s lugging a high gear from low revs, keening to the red line, or anything in between, makes it utterly compelling.

-Fifteen years on, the world has yet to welcome a better packaged, better finished or more habitable supercar.
+All these years on, the world has yet to welcome a better packaged, better finished or more habitable supercar.
 Or one that’s as potent, light and tactile.
-I admire the Bugatti Veyron, which has been developed just as fastidiously, but it’s a blunt instrument in comparison, a carpet bomber as opposed to a laser-guided missile.
-And although it does 253mph, the Veyron hasn’t moved the supercar game on.
+I admire the likes of the Bugatti Veyron and its Chiron successor, which have been developed just as fastidiously, but it’s a blunt instrument in comparison, a carpet bomber as opposed to a laser-guided missile.

 EngineV12, 6064cc, dohc per bank, 4v per cylinder, variable inlet timing